 Reaching Salta Grande is easy and accessible.
 Embark on a 1.2-mile-long hike along a park path that has only a bit of moderate elevation gain at the very end and you’ll reach the best viewpoint of Salto Grande.
 From there, you’ll see lovely views of the falls and the surrounding terrain.

 You’ll notice the water of Salto Grande is a beautiful light blue because of the silt in the surrounding terrain.
-During a visit to Salto Grande, you’ll also spot wild guanacos, an animal that resembles a llama, in the distance.
+During a visit to Salto Grande, you’ll also spot wild guanacos, a Patagonian animal that resembles a llama, in the distance.
 If you’d like to embark on a more complex hike, there’s no shortage of challenging, multi-day paths to explore in the park, too.

 Read: Visit Patagonia